dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 The DBOS Cloud CLI uses the [`dbos-cloud`](https://www.npmjs.com/package/@dbos-inc/dbos-cloud) npm package.
 To install the latest version, run `npm install @dbos-inc/dbos-cloud@latest` in your package root.
-For a complete Cloud CLI API reference, see [here](../api-reference/cloud-cli.md).
+For a complete reference, see [here](../api-reference/cloud-cli.md).

 :::